aanban/esp32_beo4/README.md

 # esp32_beo4
-Library for Bang & Olufsen Beo4 remote control, using a TSOP7000 IR receiver and a ESP32
+Library for Bang & Olufsen Beo4 remote control, using a TSOP7000 IR receiver and a TSHA6500 IR Sender and a ESP32.
+The receiver routine beo4_rx_task() and the sender routine beo4_tx_task() are accessed via queues.
 # 1. Examples
 *Notes:*
 *The pioarduino based arduino-esp32 platform is used, in order to support newer boards like ESP32-C6.*